cidertool/cider/docs/faq.md

 ## Can I use an Apple ID to authenticate?

 No. Cider is built on the backbone of Apple's official App Store Connect API, and a valid [JSON Web Token](https://tools.ietf.org/html/rfc7519) generated from an issuer ID, key ID and private key are essential components in generating a compliant token.
-Create a key for a user on your team [following Apple's documentation](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) and use those credentials in your CI environment.
+Create a key for a user on your team with the **App Manager** role by [following Apple's documentation](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) and use those credentials in your CI environment.
 If you ever need to revoke these credentials, you can do so by following [these instructions](https://developer.apple.com/documentation/appstoreconnectapi/revoking_api_keys).

 ## How is this different from Fastlane/Spaceship?